 Cobalt Kitchen in the City

-A dropped ceiling mimics the peninsula’s shape to provide a cozy “room within a room” ambiance.
+A dropped ceiling mimics the peninsula’s shape to provide a cozy “room within a room” setting.
 Cobalt blue accents add just the right amount of drama.
 A glass backsplash in soft shades of blue is set against dark rift-sawn oak cabinets.
-Hardwood throughout the entire apartment creates a seamless, uninterrupted flow.
-The kitchen is now completely open to the living and dining areas and has transformed this outdated apartment into a modern, light-filled and spacious home with dazzling city views from every angle.
+New hardwood throughout the entire apartment creates a seamless, uninterrupted flow.
+The kitchen is now completely open to the living and dining areas and has transformed this outdated apartment into a modern, light-filled and spacious home with beautiful city views from every angle.